john-lawniczak/Smart-Contract-Resources/README.md

 `import path resolution` - name [import](https://docs.soliditylang.org/en/latest/path-resolution.html)

+`JIT (Just-In-Time liquidity)` - in concentrated-liquidity AMMs (e.g., Uniswap v3/v4), LPs add liquidity only for the block/ticks of a large swap to capture fees, then remove it immediately.
+A timing/game-theory tactic; Uniswap v4 hooks can penalize/reshape this behavior.

 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)

 `Know Your Customer` or KYC - guidelines and regulations in financial services that require professionals to verify the identity, suitability, and risks involved with maintaining a business relationship with a customer; providing documents AML (anti money laundering)